karmab/kcli/doc/index.rst

      playbook: prout.yml

-When leveraging ansible this way, an inventory file will be generated on the fly for you and let in */tmp/$PLAN.inv*
+When leveraging ansible this way, an inventory file will be generated on the fly for you and let in */tmp/$PLAN.inv*.

 You can set the variable yamlinventory to True at default, host or profile level if you want the generated file to be yaml based.
-In this case, it will be named */tmp/$PLAN.inv.yaml*
+In this case, it will be named */tmp/$PLAN.inv.yaml*.

 Using products
 --------------

-To easily share plans, you can make use of the products feature which leverages them
+To easily share plans, you can make use of the products feature which leverages them:

 Repos
 ~~~~~

-You first add a repo containing a KMETA file with yaml info about
+First, add a repo containing a KMETA file with yaml info about products
-products you want to expose.
+you want to expose.
 For instance, mine

 ::